jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 # 2's complement

 Two's complement signed integers work by virtue of allowing overflow to happen.
 Let me explain.
 Digital counters with a fixed number of position can overflow.
 The mechanical distance counter shown above overflows after 99999.9 kilometers to 00000.0 kilometers.
-If we assume that the counter goes backwards if you drive the car in reverse, you could start with a counter of 0, back up a while, and watch the mechanical trip counter roll back to 99999.9.
-Integers in a processor register also have a fixed number of digits, and they behave the same.
+Most such counters go backwards if you drive the car in reverse: you  start with a counter of 0.0, back up a while, and watch the mechanical trip counter roll back to 99999.9.
+Integers in a processor register also have a fixed number of digits, and they have the same overflow behavior.

 Processors work on binary numbers rather than the decimal of the odometer.
 An 8 bit register can hold the values 00000000 to 11111111.
 When interpreted as unsigned values, these represent 0 and 255.
-If you subtract 1 from 0, the value will wrap around to 11111111.
-Normally this represents 255, but you can choose to read it as -1.
-It is the result of 0-1, after all.
-In two's complement, if the highest bit is set, the value is negative.
+If you subtract 1 from 00000000, the value will wrap around to 11111111.
+Normally this represents 255, but you can choose to read it as -1: it is the result of 0 - 1, after all.
+This is the 2's complement convention.
+The higher numbers are considered negative.
+The rule is that if the highest bit is set, the value is negative.

-This idea can also be applied to 32 bits.
+This system can also be applied to 32 bits.
 For numbers of that size, binary values are difficult to read.
-So I use [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal) to represent the bit pattern.
-Hex numbers 0 to 15 are represented by 0-9, then ABCDEF. -1 in 32 bit is  hex FFFF FFFF.
-The first number with the highest bit set is hex 8000 0000, and that is the first negative number.
+So I use [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal) to represent the bit pattern. [^16]

 See the following table how that works out for the smallest and largest possible values: